WHERE TO SEE GORILLAS and Chimpanzees

 3. Jane Goodall Institute

 A great stop on arrival in Entebbe airport, Uganda.
-Primatologist Dame Jane Goodall is the world authority on chimpanzees and founder of this Institute.
-Although most of her work is based in Tanzania, JGI Uganda is one of the Institute’s many centres and home to the Chimpanzees Sanctuary and Wildlife Conservation Trust, co-founded in 1997 with Born Free Foundation and other international conservation organisations.
+Primatologist Dame Jane Goodall is the world authority on chimpanzees and the founder of this Institute.
+Although most of her work is based in Tanzania, JGI Uganda is one of the Institute’s many centres and home to the Chimpanzees Sanctuary and Wildlife Conservation Trust, co-founded in 1997 with the Born Free Foundation and other international conservation organisations.
+WHERE TO SEE GORILLAS and Chimpanzees

 4. Kahuzi-Biega National Park

-Named after two dormant volcanoes that slumber within its 6,000km2 of forest, this national park protects mountains, rainforest, bamboo forest, marshland and rivers, providing rich habitat for a huge variety of wildlife.
+Named after two dormant volcanoes that slumber within its 6,000 km of forest, this national park protects mountains, rainforest, bamboo forest, marshland and rivers, providing a rich habitat for a huge variety of wildlife.
 Eastern lowland gorillas are its most famous inhabitants and the largest gorilla species; you can track them in the rainforest.
-Chimps live here too, along with bush elephants, buffalo, hippo and bush babies.
+Chimps live here too, along with bush elephants, buffalo, hippos and bush babies.

 5. Kibale Forest National Park

 Another panoply of primates, don’t miss this Ugandan addition to your holiday.
-There are no gorillas in Kibale, but the chimpanzee colonies here have been habituated over a period of two years, so they are used to humans passing through.
-Guided tours will give you an opportunity to see L’ Hoest’s, red colobus, red-tailed monkeys, brown monkeys and grey-cheeked mangabey.
+There are no gorillas in Kibale, but the chimpanzee colonies here have been habituated over two years, so they are used to humans passing through.
+Guided tours will allow you to see L’ Hoest’s, red colobus, red-tailed monkeys, brown monkeys and grey-cheeked mangabey.
 Some tours also offer the chance to take part in a habituation experience.

 6. Lobéké National Park

-In Cameroon, the park is one part of the Congo Basin Sangha River Tri-national Protected area (STN), the two others being Dzanga Sangha Special Reserve in Central African Republic and Nouabalé-Ndoki National Park in Republic of Congo.
+In Cameroon, the park is one part of the Congo Basin Sangha River Tri-national Protected Area (STN), the two others being Dzanga Sangha Special Reserve in the Central African Republic and Nouabalé-Ndoki National Park in the Republic of Congo.
 Combine a trip to Lobéké with Nouabalé-Ndoki, both home to western lowland gorillas and chimpanzees.
-Gorilla trekking here is very remote, but with fewer ‘habituated’ gorillas and also very few tourists.
+Gorilla trekking here is very remote but with fewer ‘habituated’ gorillas and also very few tourists.

 7. Mgahinga Gorilla National Park